CompTIA A+ CertMike - Mike Chapple - E-Book

 www.pearsonvue.com/comptia

-Now that you know where you'd like to take the exam, simply set up a Pearson VUE testing account and schedule an exam on that site.
+Now that you know where you'd like to take the exam, simply set up a Pearson VUE testing account and schedule an exam on their site.

 At-Home Exams

 CompTIA began offering online exam proctoring in 2020 in response to the coronavirus pandemic.
-As of the time this book went to press, the at-home testing option was still available and appears likely to continue.
+As of this writing, the at-home testing option was still available and appears likely to continue.
 Candidates using this approach will take the exam at their home or office and be proctored over a webcam by a remote proctor.

-Because of the rapidly changing nature of the at-home testing experience, candidates wanting to pursue this option should check the CompTIA website for the latest details.
+Due to the rapidly changing nature of the at-home testing experience, candidates wishing to pursue this option should check the CompTIA website for the latest details.

 After the Exam